Kiran6248/superchef-ms4/README.md

 Product Detail page has Image of the product on left side, which is clickable and opens the product image in a new tab.
 Left side of the page has *product name*, *product price*, *product rating*, *category*, *edit /delete* button(for superuser), *product description*, *quantity selector*, and 2 buttons, one for *keep shopping* and another for *Add to bag*.

+**Product Management Page:**

+Product management page opens after clicking the product management link in the my profile dropdown in navbar. this link is only visible to the admin.
+This page can be used to add or edit new products.
+The add products page opens with a form to select the category in the dropdown menu, Place to write 'sku', 'name', 'description' 'price', 'rating', 'image url' and a button to select the image.
+Two buttons are given, one to cancel the action and another to add the product.
+When the admin selects the edit action the page will open with advance populated with the product information and detail.
+Product image is also visible to take better decision.
+This image section is made with django widgets for better user experience.
+Two buttons are given to edit or cancel the action.
+After adding or editing the product, product detail page opens.

 **Profile page:**

 The profile page can be accessed by the **My account** link in the navbar.
 This page is divided in 2 sections.
 One is having a information form, which is empty in the beginning and get filled automatically after user enters its information in checkout page.
 There is an *Update Information* button in the end, for the user to change any detail if he wants.